Using your GPU with CuPy

 Two-dimensional Gaussian

-Now we are ready to do the convolution on the host.
-We do not have to write this convolution function ourselves, as it is very conveniently provided by SciPy.
-Let us also record the time it takes to perform this convolution and inspect the top left corner of the convolved image.
+Now we are ready to compute the convolution on the host.
+Very conveniently, SciPy provides a method for convolutions.
+Let’s also record the time to perform this convolution and inspect the top-left corner of the convolved image, as follows:

 PYTHON